kyma-project/kyma/tools/changelog-generator/README.md

 Replace values in curly braces with proper details, where:
 - `{absolutePathToRepository}` is the absolute path to the repository.
-- `{releaseTitle}` is the currently released application title uses as title in file or in commit message.
+- `{releaseTitle}` is the currently released application title which specifies the release version.
 - `{githubToken}` is the GitHub API token with the read-only access to the repository.
 - `{sshFilePath}` is the path to the SSH file used for Git to authenticate with the repository.
 - `{configFilePath}` is the path to file used by `lerna-changelog` to repository configuration.